 At each reporting date, investments and other monetary assets and liabilities that are denominated in foreign currencies are translated at the closing spot rates prevailing on the reporting date.
 Non-monetary assets and liabilities that are measured at fair value in foreign currencies are also translated into EUR at the spot exchange rate at the reporting date.
-Capital drawdowns and proceeds of distributions from the Oakley Funds and foreign currencies are translated into British pounds at the exchange rate on the respective dates of such transactions.
+Capital drawdowns and proceeds of distributions from the Oakley Funds and foreign currencies and income and expense items denominated in foreign currencies are translated into British pounds at the exchange rate on the respective dates of such transactions.